snowshoestamp/snowshoe_jquery/README.md

 <div id="snowshoe-messages"></div>
 ```

 3\.
-To add helpful messaging for when a user isn't touching the stamp to the screen fully, inset an html block in the initialization data.
+To add helpful messaging for when a user isn't touching the stamp to the screen fully, insert an html block in the initialization data.

 ```javascript
 <script>